aabbtree77/esp32-vpn/README.md

 "It's easier to setup a Tor hidden service than it is to set up a server with a domain.
 You don't have to know anything about DNS or firewalls.
 I'm surprised that they aren't more common."

-I would consider this technology more seriously if it were without "underworld wibes".
+Unfortunately, the Tor technology also brings some "underworld vibes", its use in the embedded space remains unclear.

-## Some Other Paths Not Taken
+## Some Other Options

 EdgeVPN solves the problem of external connections without a public IP/3rd party.
 However, the connection will typically be very slow.
 It is fast enough to establish an ssh connection, exchange MQTT messages between the broker and ESP32 within a LAN, and logout.
 However, the solution is not ideal.
 In a long run, it is better to have a more solid VPN, preferably with a static endpoint IP.
 Some ways I have been thinking about, but nothing too exciting to be honest: